 The growth in our forest

 Our forest will grow and yield improved access to renewable raw materials through active and long-term management.
 Today the standing volume is estimated at around 260 million m³fo.
 We have never had so much forest as today, which is good both for our business and the climate.
+For every tree we harvest we plant at least 2 new seedlings.

 seedling

-SCA has for a long time managed its forest with a long-term and conscientious approach, and we have vital forest that keeps growing.
-An important measure in forestry is that we plant at least two seedlings for every tree that is harvested.
-The plants are refined and come from our own tree nurseries.
 For several decades, we have "breeded" on the trees that grow the best and produced better and better plants.
 Today's improved plants produce forests that grow about 25-30 percent better than unprocessed forests.

 Other important measures are commercial thinning and thinning in the right time.
 We also fertilize and plant fast-growing Logpole pine (Pinus Contorta) on land where it is suitable on some plots.